anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 **Choice of hyperparameters:**
 1. Isolation Forest
-    - contamination = percentage of expected outliers.
+    - contamination = Percentage of expected outliers.

 2. DBSCAN
     - min_samples: For n-dimensional data, min_samples = 2\*n, where n = the dimensionlity of the data.